puncsky/system-design-and-architecture/README.md

 * rewrite existing content with new trends in the industry.
 * add more charts and diagrams with step-by-step guides.
 * add a PDF edition of the book.
+* deduplicate repetitive content so that each design takes its unique abstraction.

+What is out of this book's scope?

+* API design for specific domains.
+Please go to [Google's API design guide](https://cloud.google.com/apis/design).
+* Object-oriented design.
+Its importance is quite overestimated by mediocre engineers.

 ## How to use this book?